-The position involves intensive collaborations with University of Copenhagen, Chinese Academy of Sciences, National Institute of Agricultural Botany, Carlsberg Laboratory, and Wellcome Sanger Institute, among other AEGIS researchers and institutions.
+The position involves collaborations with University of Copenhagen (Eske Willerslev and colleagues), University of California Berkeley (Rasmus Nielsen group), Wellcome Sanger Institute (Tree of Life programme) and Pasteur Institute (Rayan Chikhi group), among other AEGIS institutions and researchers.
 Why join us?
-The position offers the opportunity to use cutting-edge technology to study the past in a way that has not been done before, and to contribute to a rising scientific paradigm.
-You will work with a world-leading team of scientists in a stimulating and supportive environment, with access to state-of-the-art facilities and resources.
+The position offers the opportunity to advance the genetic study of the past based on new leading-edge data sets, and to contribute to a rising scientific paradigm.
+You will work with a world-leading team of scientists in a stimulating and supportive environment, with access to state-of-the-art data sets and resources, to address major research questions.